 The way I see it, there’s really only one reason to visit El Cajon del Maipo.
 Well, I guess there are technically two reasons.
 The first, and most popular reason is for the views.
 It’s absolutely spectacular.
 With the surrounding mountains and the unbelievable blue water, it’s a stunning vista.

 The other, less popular reason, is if you want to hike.
 While there are hiking options around El Cajon del Maipo, I didn’t participate.
 When I looked at tours, a hiking tour was going to be more than double the price of the average El Cajon del Maipo tour.
+So, I skipped the hiking.

 So in short, most people are just visiting for the incredible scenery outside of Santiago.